-Making the switch to non-toxic prodcuts can feel intimidating and overwhelming, especially when there’s a baby involved.
-These tips can help make the process feel easier and more approachable.
+Switching to non-toxic products can feel intimidating and overwhelming, especially when there’s a baby involved.
+These tips can help make the process feel more straightforward and approachable.

 Why should I switch to non-toxic products?

 From our editor: These days, many products on the market are filled with harmful chemicals that studies show can cause respiratory issues, skin irritation, inflammation, and decreased immune response.

 If you are pregnant, breastfeeding, or have a newborn at home, it’s imperative to re-evaluate the products and the potentially harmful chemicals you’re using – and exposing family members – to in your home.